DevDizzle/node-pruning-research/README.md

 This project investigates the use of node pruning within a stratified k-fold cross-validation framework to improve the recall of CNNs in medical imaging tasks.

 ## Key Features
-- **Node Pruning Implementation:** Optimizes model complexity and enhances recall.
+- **Node Pruning Implementation:** Reduces model complexity and enhances recall
 - **ResNet50V2 Base Model:** Utilizes a state-of-the-art architecture for binary classification of skin lesions.
 - **Comprehensive Evaluation:** Assesses performance metrics across multiple pruning strategies.